 Marcus walked over to Heas.

-As Fain walked away Marcus leant in.
+As Fain walked away, Marcus leaned in.
 “But that might piss some of them off.”

-“All right sleepy head, hope in.”
+“All right, sleepy head, hope in.”
 Fain pointed into the emptied prisoner transfer, smiling at Heas.
-Heas slowly stepped forward, someone from of the other groups shouted out.
+Heas slowly stepped forward, and someone from the other groups shouted out.

-Fain leant in as Heas made his way into the carriage.
+Fain leaned in as Heas made his way into the carriage.
 “I have power, and I will use it to ensure you gain none.”

 Heas reluctantly sat down as his cage door was closed behind him.
 He peered out of his cage at all the angry faces that were looking back.
 Once again, the convoy started to move.
 The mass of the guards surrounding the now walking prisoners.
 The other Deadmen walking beside Heas.

 Jester taped her bow against the cage bars, pulling Heas’s attention.